xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 ```
 ## Epilogue
 Does it work?
 Well, I'll leave it on for as long as possible and report back (currently December 9, 2023).
 So far so good!

+24-Dec-23 update: new setup, slightly changed from above, has slept and woke up n=6 times in the past couple of days.
+Stay posted for an updated EFI folder.

 With greetings from Athens,